bockmancheung/bockmancheung.github.io/_pages/about.md

 Academic Focus
 ------
-I'm interested in learning homotopy theory (higher algebra), algebraic geometry, and various cohomology theories througout mathematics.
+I'm interested in learning homotopy theory (higher algebra), algebraic geometry, and various cohomology theories throughout mathematics.
 In one year from now (i.e. by the end of sophmore year), I would like to see myself understanding the basics of those. <br>

 Great resources a first course in Modern Algebra <br>
 * Algebra, Artin <br>